Amit Kothari

 4. Ask Claude to quote relevant parts first.
 When working with long documents, add “Quote the relevant sections before answering.”
 This forces Claude to ground its answer in specific text instead of generating from its general training.
 Cuts hallucination dramatically on document-specific questions.

 5. Set up a Claude Project for recurring work.
-Anthropic has 18.9 million monthly active users, 300,000+ business customers, and 70% of the Fortune 100 on paid plans.
-Claude Projects lets you store 30MB per file, unlimited files, with a 200K token context window.
+Anthropic serves 300,000+ business customers, including much of the Fortune 100, on paid plans.
+Claude Projects let you store 30MB per file, unlimited files, and pull the relevant sections into context as the knowledge base grows.
 Upload your company context, voice profile, and common documents once.
 They persist across conversations.

 Five donts that save you hours